Using the /trace endpoint

 }

-• OpenFisca needed to calculate the next variable, basic_income, before disposable_income evaluation:
+• OpenFisca needed to calculate the next variable, basic_income, before disposable_income was calculated:

 {